Last Updated on

 Since you can’t always know a person’s age upon first meet, it’s better to err on the side of caution.
-One way to do this is with the handshake.
-Koreans differentiate between using two hands for a handshake vs. one hand.
+One way to do this is with the way you shake hands.
+Koreans differentiate between using two hands for a shaking hands vs. one hand.
 One hand can be used by someone of higher rank to someone of lower rank, but not vice versa!
 It’s considered rude.

 What to do: Just as you should use two hands for a handshake, make sure that you use two hands for pouring someone’s alcohol.
 If you become close with the other person over time or they are lower in the hierarchy than you, then you can use one hand.
 If you’re not sure, best to play it safe.
-Learn and apply this Korean etiquette rule as soon as possible!
+Learn and apply this South Korean etiquette rule as soon as possible!